 Long lunches and dinners await at some of Morocco’s most famed restaurants, as well as cooking classes to learn the basics of this unique and fragrant cuisine.
 Walk the streets on tasting tours of Marrakesh’s Jemaa el-Fnaa, the tightly packed medina of Fes and the more modern marketplace of enigmatic Casablanca.
 Enjoy tastings at Morocco’s surprising wineries and revel in the hospitality of its people over a glass of mint tea.

-In addition to the culinary delights Morocco has to offer, explore some of its extensive Roman sites, including the last outpost of the empire at Sala’a Colonia and the intricate mosaics of Volubilis.
+In addition to the culinary delights this Morocco food tour has to offer, explore some of its extensive Roman sites, including the last outpost of the empire at Sala’a Colonia and the intricate mosaics of Volubilis.
 Visit a donkey retirement village, explore the UNESCO listed ksar of Ait Benhaddou and spend a night among a thousand stars in a desert camp at Agafay.

 In this culinary adventure, let the food be your guide, and the enigma of Morocco will unfold before you.

 MOROCCO FOOD TOUR HIGHLIGHTS

 - Explore the blue village of Chefchaouen and dine at one of its most luxurious riads with a table famed for its gastronomy